mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 The **intrinsic dimensionality** of a space is the number of *required* pieces of information for representing each object.
 In the piece of paper example, only two coordinates are needed to describe each point on the paper, and thus, it can be said that the space of the paper is *intrinsically* only two-dimensional rather than three-dimensional.
 Notably, the intrinsic dimensionality of a space may be different than its explicit dimensionality.
 That is, even though we may be representing each point on the paper using their original three coordinates in 3D space, we could instead only use two.

 When will the intrinsic dimensionality of a space be smaller than its explicit dimensionality?
 Intuitively, this will happen when the space that we care about can be formed by taking a subset of the entire space.
 In the piece of paper example of above, we only care about the *subset of points* in 3D space that lie on the piece of paper.
 By taking a subset, we are in essence coming up with a new, smaller space than the full 3D space.

+Here's another example of a piece of paper embedded in 3D space, but this time, the paper is rolled up in a "Swiss roll" shape: